Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Animal studies provide crucial mechanistic understanding.
 The EAE mouse model demonstrates how this nutrient shifts immune responses from inflammatory to protective profiles.

-The convergence of evidence from various research methods creates a compelling case for nutritional interventions.
-Ongoing studies continue to refine optimal approaches for different patient groups.[12]Vitamin D and Depression — Harvard Health
+The alignment of animal model data with human clinical trials creates a compelling, multi-layered case for nutritional interventions.
+Ongoing studies continue to refine optimal protocols for different patient populations.[12]Vitamin D and Depression — Harvard Health View source

 High-Dose Vitamin D Supplementation: Benefits and Risks